Charm symbols first began to appear on some Chinese coins

 During the Warring States period (475 BC - 221 BC) at the

-the Zhou Dynasty, various states produced spade money which
+end of the Zhou Dynasty, various states produced spade money

 This is an example of spade money from the Warring States